ws-rush/dialogflow-react/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import App from './App';
-import { DialogProvider } from 'react-dialog-manager';
+import { DialogProvider } from 'dialogflow-react';
 import { dialogManager } from './dialogManager';

 ReactDOM.render(